Romania Human Rights 2017 Report April 2018

 d.
 Arbitrary Arrest or Detention

-A judge may order pretrial detention for periods of up to 30 days, depending upon the status of the case.
-The court may extend these time periods; however, pretrial detention may not exceed 180 days.
-Courts and prosecutors may be held liable for unjustifiable, illegal, or abusive measures.
+Pretrial Detention: A judge may order pretrial detention for up to 30 days, depending on the status of the case.
+A court may extend this period in 30-day increments up to a maximum of 180 days.
+Under the law detainees may hold courts and prosecutors liable for unjustifiable, illegal, or abusive measures.

 e.
 Denial of Fair Public Trial

 The constitution provides for an independent judiciary.
 The government generally respected judicial independence and impartiality but failed to provide sufficient personnel, physical space, and technology to enable the judiciary to act swiftly and efficiently, thereby resulting in excessively long trials.

 The Superior Council of Magistrates is the country’s judicial governance body.
 It generally maintained transparency of operations and acted to suspend judges and prosecutors suspected of legal violations.
 The number of high-level corruption trials remained steady during the year.

 The constitution and the law provide for the right to a fair and public trial, and an independent judiciary generally enforced this right.